 Important Safety Information

-WARNING: RISK OF SERIOUS DISORDERS AND RIBASPHERE (RIBAVIRIN, USP) TABLETS - ASSOCIATED EFFECTS
+WARNING: RISK OF SERIOUS DISORDERS AND RIBASPHERE ASSOCIATED EFFECTS

 See full Prescribing Information for complete boxed warning

-Ribasphere (ribavirin, USP) tablets are used in combination with another medicine called peginterferon alfa-2a to treat chronic (lasting a long time) hepatitis C infection (CHC) in people whose livers still work normally, and who have not been treated before with a medicine called an interferon alpha.
+Ribasphere (ribavirin, USP) tablets are used in combination with another medicine called peginterferon alfa-2a to treat chronic (lasting a long time) hepatitis C infection (CHC) in people 5 years and older whose livers still work normally, and who have not been treated before with a medicine called an interferon alpha.
 This combination is also used to treat CHC patients coinfected with human immunodeficiency virus (HIV).
-It is not known if Ribasphere tablets are safe and will work in children under 18 years of age.
+It is not known if Ribasphere is safe and will work in children under 5 years of age.

 - have certain types of hepatitis caused by your immune system attacking your liver (autoimmune hepatitis);